Master Schedule vs Milestone Schedule infographic

-In this article, we will analyze the following concept: Master Schedule vs Milestone Schedule.
+What is Master Schedule vs Milestone Schedule?
 Project teams create work schedules in order to understand what work will be completed in which period.
-For that purpose, they create various types of schedules that serve different purposes.
-Project schedule, baseline schedule, master schedule, milestone schedule, integrated master schedule, and work schedule are widely used concepts in the field of time management.
+For that purpose, they create various types of schedules.
+Project schedule, baseline schedule, integrated master schedule, milestone schedule, integrated master schedule and work schedule are common concepts here.

-In project management, master schedule, project schedule, and milestone schedule are three different types of schedules used for coordinating and tracking various components of a project.
-Although each type of schedule plays an important role in completing a project on time and on budget, they are related to different documents.
+In project management, integrated master schedule, project schedule and milestone schedule are three different types of schedules.
+They are for coordinating and tracking various components of a project.
+Although each type of schedule plays an important role, they are related to different documents.

 Master Schedule, Milestone Schedule, Project Schedule